The title of this post states, today is Hyperemesis Gravardium awareness.

 38 weeks she was born screaming via c-section.

-It was over,never to endure the sick again.
-Heartburn remained for months after wards,certain foods caused me pain or upset stomach, like white breads.
+It was over, never to endure the sick again.
+Heartburn remained for months afterwards, certain foods caused me pain or upset stomach, like white bread.

 Then it happened.